Peninsula Bridge Club Inc

 • Created a Parking Working Group (led by committee member Greg Hay) to work on a wide range of measures to improve our parking experience

-If you are interested in being involved in the Working Group please contact Greg on 0421 659 761 or 1greghay@gmail.com.
+If you are interested in being involved in the Working Group please contact Greg on 0421 659 761 or This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 Of course any shared transport to the club such as car-pooling, or sharing a taxi or Uber, would also help the situation.